 How to Motivate Others

-Have you ever wondered how to motivate others, or inspire them?
-Sometimes we are taught that what other people decide to do is none of our business and its not up to us to change other people, but there are ways you can help out other people while not taking responsibility for their journey.
+Have you ever wondered how you can motivate others, or inspire them?
+Sometimes we are taught that what other people decide to do is none of our business and it’s not up to us to change other people, but there are ways you can help out other people while not taking responsibility for their journey.

 Praise.
 Tell someone how great they’re doing, even if they have a long way to go.
 Change takes courage, no matter how big or small the change is.
 When you point out that they are making progress, it will ignite their motivation to continue on that path.